bava-kurian/SciCommune/README.md

 ## License

-This project is licensed under the [License Name](LICENSE) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT](LICENSE) - see the [MIT](LICENSE) file for details.

 ---

-You can customize this template by replacing `[Project Name]`, updating the sections, and adding specific project details to fit your open source science projects marketplace.
+You can customize this template by replacing , updating the sections, and adding specific project details to fit your open source science projects marketplace.